rasmuse/python-package/README.md

 - Adjust `setup.cfg`.
 Things to do include but are not limited to:
   - Set author and maintainer info
   - Find and replace `examplepackage` by another package name
-  - Exchange the `LICENSE.txt` file and license metadata if you wish
+  - Exchange the `LICENSE.txt` file and license metadata as appropriate (see https://choosealicense.com)
   - Adjust, remove, and add other settings as necessary

 # Python version